KxSystems/docs-v1/docs/cloud/aws/app-i-wekaio-matrix.md

 # Appendix I – WekaIO Matrix

+!!! info "WekaIO Matrix is qualified with kdb+."

 WekaIO Matrix is a commercial product from WekaIO.
 Matrix uses a VFS driver, enabling Weka to support POSIX semantics with lockless queues for I/O.
 The WekaIO POSIX system has the same runtime semantics as a local Linux file system.